 As a rule of thumb, you can say that the dry season on Flores is between May and the end of October.
 From November until April rainy season might make your stay less pleasant.

 Manta Ray’s can be spotted the entire year but chances are the best around April / May and September and October.
 If you come to Flores for diving, you should definitely pick dry season as your time to visit as trips can easily get canceled in the rest of the year.

 Tip: End of march, was our travel time in Flores, which turned out to be perfect.
 Shortly after wet season, all islands shine in lush green.
 The ideal time for all hobby photographers as well as nature children!

 Flores has so much to offer!
-Beside Labuan Bajo, the Komodo national park and impressive nature it also has the tiny village of Moni, the traditional village of Waerebo and the holy lakes of Kelimutu.
+Besides Labuan Bajo, the Komodo national park and impressive nature it also has the tiny village of Moni, the traditional village of Waerebo and the holy lakes of Kelimutu.

 Labuan Bajo, Komodo National Park & Palau Padar

 Labuan Bajo is located in the most western point of the island Flores and builds the gate to Komodo National Park.
 Due to that, Labuan Bajo is most frequently the starting point of the Flores trip.

 The town mainly consists of a one-way street on which you will find simple Warungs, more expensive restaurants, tour operators for snorkeling, diving and the Komodo National Parks.
 The town itself is not extraordinarily pretty but you will fall in love with the harbor for sunset and the area around it!